Boeing faces new questions about the 737 Max after a plane suffers a gaping hole in its side

 The FAA and the National Transportation Safety Board said they would investigate Friday's incident.

-“We are aware of the incident involving Alaska Airlines Flight 1282," the company said Friday night.
-"We are working to gather more information and are in contact with our airline customer.
-A Boeing technical team stands ready to support the investigation.”
+Richard Aboulafia, a longtime aerospace analyst and consultant, said if the blowout is traced to a manufacturing issue it would put more pressure on Boeing to change its processes, and cash-generating deliveries of new planes could be slowed.

+Aboulafia said, however, he doesn’t expect any change in Boeing's sales of the planes “unless the situation is worse than it seems.”
+Airlines are snapping up new, more fuel-efficient planes from Boeing and Airbus to meet strong demand for travel coming out of the pandemic.

-The plane involved is brand-new — it began carrying passengers in November and has made only 145 flights, according to Flightradar24, a flight-tracking service.
+The plane involved in Friday's incident is brand-new — it began carrying passengers in November and has made only 145 flights, according to Flightradar24, a flight-tracking service.

-The Max — there are currently three versions: the 8, 9 and 10, which differ mainly in size — is the newest version of Boeing’s venerable 737, a twin-engine, single-aisle plane frequently used on U.S. domestic flights.
+The Max — the Max 8 and Max 9 differ mainly in size — is the newest version of Boeing’s venerable 737, a twin-engine, single-aisle plane frequently used on U.S. domestic flights.

 More than a decade ago, Boeing considered designing and building an entirely new plane to replace the 737.
 But afraid of losing sales to European rival Airbus, which was marketing a more fuel-efficient version of its similarly sized A320, Boeing decided to take the shorter path of tweaking the 737 — and the Max was born.